Using API

 constructor.

-const report = htmlvalidate.validateString("<div>lorem ipsum</span>");
+const report = await htmlvalidate.validateString("<div>lorem ipsum</span>");

 console.log(report.results);

-const report = htmlvalidate.validateSource({
+const report = await htmlvalidate.validateSource({

 /* markup to validate */